No AI permissions given, ever.

 Pennie took in Jean’s cloth mask and gave a start, patting her pocket with her good hand.
 “Hang on… I have masks in here.”

-The woman squinted at her wound in the dark and shook her head.
-“I can’t glue that.
-Or use butterfly strips.
+“I’m sorry you’re hurting.”
+The woman made a low, humming noise.
+The paper towel left her face, and she heard the snap of nitrile gloves.
+“I don’t think I should glue that, and I can’t use butterfly strips.
 You need stitches.
 Don’t have any sutures here, of course.
-So… congratulations, you get to use our last roll of gauze.”
+So… congratulations, you get to use our last roll of gauze.
+Keep your eyes closed so Trey doesn’t blind you.”

-“Yeah,” Pennie said, giving a shaky laugh.
+“Yeah,” Pennie replied ruefully, giving her own shaky laugh.

 “We got someone handing out snacks when you’re done.
 Joan says that we need to keep everyone’s blood sugar up.”

-“So obviously you had a wreck,” the woman said.
+“So, obviously you had a wreck.”

 “Yeah…”